Frequently Asked Questions

 Yes.
 Non-invasive thermolysis directly destroys sweat glands, reducing sweating by 80-90% in a single treatment.

-Absolutely not.
+In our experience not.
 This technique only destroys sweat glands in specific areas without touching sympathetic nerves.

 Results are long-term.
 Destroyed sweat glands cannot regenerate.
 Over 95% maintain good results after 1-2 years.